morphatic/isat-portfolio/supporting_materials/publications.md

 ## Book Chapters and Contributions

 * Benton, M. C. & Radziwill, N. M. 2018: Designing Personal Sustainability into Organizational
-  Culture: The Case of Burning Man.
-Invited chapter in Case Studies in Sustainability.
+  Culture: The Case of Burning Man. in [_The Palgrave Handbook of Sustainability: Case Studies and Practical Solutions_.
 Garren, S. & Brinkmann, R., Eds.
-New York, NY: Palgrave Macmillan.
+New York, NY: Palgrave Macmillan](https://www.palgrave.com/us/book/9783319713885).

 Contributed an interview on STEAM learning at Burning Man to: